Resistance during World War II: 1939–1940

-On the 15th of September 1939, a member of the Czech resistance movement, Ctibor Novák, planted explosive devices in Berlin.
+On 15 September 1939, a member of the Czech resistance movement, Ctibor Novák, planted explosive devices in Berlin.
 His first bomb detonated in front of the Ministry of Aeronautics, and the second detonated in front of police headquarters.
 Both buildings were damaged and many Germans were injured.

-On the 28th of October 1939 (anniversary of the establishing of Czechoslovakia in 1918) large demonstrations against Nazi occupation took place in Prague, comprising approximately 100,000 Czechs.
+On 28 October 1939 (the anniversary of the establishment of Czechoslovakia in 1918), there were large demonstrations against Nazi occupation in Prague, with about 100,000 Czechs.
 Demonstrators crowded the streets in the city.
-German police had to disperse the demonstrators and began shooting in the evening.
+German police had to disperse the demonstrators, and began shooting in the evening.
 The first victim was baker Václav Sedláček, who was shot dead.
-The second victim was student Jan Opletal, who was critically injured, later dying 11 November.
+The second victim was student Jan Opletal, who was critically injured, and died on 11 November.
 Another 15 people were badly injured and hundreds of people sustained minor injuries.
-Approximately 400 people were arrested.
+About 400 people were arrested.

-In March 1940, a partisan unit of the first guerilla organization of the Second World War in Europe, the Detached Unit of the Polish Army, led by Major Henryk Dobrzański (Hubal) defeated a battalion of German infantry in a skirmish near the Polish village of Hucisko.
+In March 1940, a partisan unit of the first guerilla organization of the Second World War in Europe, the Detached Unit of the Polish Army, led by Major Henryk Dobrzański (Hubal), defeated a battalion of German infantry in a skirmish near the Polish village of Hucisko.
 A few days later in an ambush near the village of Szałasy it inflicted heavy casualties upon another German unit.
 As time progressed, resistance forces grew in size and number.
 To counter this threat, the German authorities formed a special 1,000 man-strong anti-partisan unit of combined SS-Wehrmacht forces, including a Panzer group.
 Although Dobrzański's unit never exceeded 300 men, the Germans fielded at least 8,000 men in the area to secure it.

-In 1940, Witold Pilecki, Polish resistance, presented to his superiors a plan to enter Germany's Auschwitz concentration camp, gather intelligence on the camp from the inside, and organize inmate resistance.
-The Home Army approved this plan, provided him with a false identity card, and on 19 September 1940, he deliberately went out during a street roundup in Warsaw-łapanka, and was caught by the Germans along with other civilians and sent to Auschwitz.
+In 1940, Witold Pilecki, of the Polish resistance, presented to his superiors a plan to enter Germany's Auschwitz concentration camp, gather intelligence on the camp from the inside, and organize inmate resistance.
+The Home Army approved this plan and provided him with a false identity card, and on 19 September 1940 he deliberately went out during a street roundup in Warsaw-łapanka, and was caught by the Germans along with other civilians and sent to Auschwitz.
 In the camp he organized the underground organization Związek Organizacji Wojskowej (ZOW).

 From October 1940, ZOW sent the first reports about the camp and its genocide to Home Army Headquarters in Warsaw through the resistance network organized in Auschwitz.

 On the night of January 21–22, 1940, in the Soviet-occupied Podolian town of Czortków, the Czortków Uprising started.
 It was the first Polish uprising and the first anti-Soviet uprising of World War II.
 Anti-Soviet Poles, most of them teenagers from local high schools, stormed the local Red Army barracks and a prison, in order to release Polish soldiers kept there.